obadakhalili/erml-docs/docs/guide/index.md

 ## Attributes

 Attributes can be set to entities, relationships, and `COMPOSITE` attribute types.
-An attribute can take on one of 8 types
+An attribute can take on one of 8 types:

 1. `SIMPLE` / `ATOMIC`
 2. `PRIMARY`